CodeItQuick/FantasyBattleLawOfDemeter/README.md

 Probably the reason for this article (Getters and Setters are evil): https://www.infoworld.com/article/2073723/why-getter-and-setter-methods-are-evil.html
 Note: the above is not the original highly-influential article on the subject.

+Be sure to see the OOP Principle CQS.md file located in this directory for information on how to "solve" the code smell.

 Fantasy Battle Refactoring Kata
 ===============================